SoftwareDefinedBuildings/XBOSDocs/mdal.md

 	Combine flags like `MEAN|MAX`
 - `Variables`: each variable mentioned in `Composition` has a definition here.
 Each variable needs the following fields:
     - `Name`: the name of the variable.
 Refer to the variable in `Composition` using this name
-    - `Definition`: the BRICK query that will be resolved to a set of UUIDs.
+    - `Definition`: the Brick query that will be resolved to a set of UUIDs.
 The returned variables need to end in `_uuid`
+    - `UUIDS`: a list of additional UUIDs to append to this variable definition (can be used in addition or instead of the Brick query above).
+To perform unit conversion on data for these UUIDs, put those UUIDs here.
     - `Units`: the desired units for the stream; MDAL will perform the unit conversion if possible
 - `Time`: the temporal parameters of the data query
     - `T0`: the first half of the range (inclusive)